Spray deck

-A spraydeck (sprayskirt in N. America, akuilisaq or tuiitsoq in Greenland) is a flexible waterproof cover for a boat (in particular for a kayak or a canoe) with holes for the passengers' waists.
+A spraydeck (sprayskirt in N. America, akuilisaq or tuiitsoq in Greenland) is a flexible waterproof cover for a boat (in particular for a kayak or a canoe) with a hole for the passengers' waist.
 Spraydecks are used to prevent water from entering the boat while allowing passengers to paddle or row.

 Spraydecks are used in breaking waves, on whitewater, in inclement weather, and in splashy sports.
 An alternative is the tuilik.

 Construction

-A spraydeck is made of water-tight cloth or neoprene.
+A spraydeck is made of water-tight cloth or neoprene or nylon.
 It is sized to fit over the opening, or cockpit, of the canoe or kayak, with holes for the waists of the passengers.
 The spraydeck generally seals around the rim of the cockpit and around the torso of each passenger.

 Each opening in a spraydeck must make a fairly watertight seal.
 The seal varies in quality.
 The deck can be made to seal in several ways, including elastic fabric, a hem containing an elastic cord and/or drawstring, and both.

 Boat types

 Kayak spraydeck

-Spraydecks are worn by kayakers in most conditions, but especially on rough water and in inclement weather, to prevent water entering the kayak's cockpit and to help the kayaker roll.
+Spraydecks are worn by many kayakers in most conditions, but especially on rough water and in inclement weather, to prevent water entering the kayak's cockpit and to help the kayaker roll.

 On a kayak, the spraydeck is secured to a rim surrounding the cockpit with a line or elastic string called a rand.
 The line or string often runs inside the hem along the edge of the spraydeck.
 Alternatively elastic cord is attached directly to the edge of the spraydeck, and is tightened around the rim of the kayak's cockpit or stretched over it.

-The fastening may be pulled tight or held so by its elasticity, this prevents water infiltration while allowing passengers to quickly release it if the boat should capsize: a so-called wet exit.
+The fastening may be pulled tight or held so by its elasticity, this prevents water infiltration while allowing the kayaker to quickly release it if the boat should capsize: a so-called wet exit.
 To aid easy release during a capsize, a grab loop is attached at the front of the spraydeck, which the kayaker can use to pull the spraydeck free.
 A properly sealed spraydeck will allow a kayaker to perform an eskimo roll and continue paddling without having to bail out.

 A kayaker's spraydeck is also known as a "sprayskirt", because it is donned like a skirt before entering the boat.
 "Sprayskirt" is the more common term in the US.

 Spraydecks for traditional kayaks are narrower, to fit narrow custom-fitted cockpits; mass-produced kayaks have larger cockpits and the spraydeck must therefore be wider at the hem.